magento/merchdocs/src/system/data-transfer-tax-rates.md

 You have two spreadsheets open, side by side.
 One contains the Magento export file structure, and the other contains the new tax rate data that you want to import.

-1. To create a place to work in the spreadsheet with the new data, insert as many blank columns at the far left as needed and use cut-and-paste to rearrange the columns so they match the order of the Magento export data.
+1. To create a place to work in the spreadsheet with the new data, insert as many blank columns at the far right as needed and use cut-and-paste to rearrange the columns so they match the order of the Magento export data.

 1. Rename the column headers to match the Magento export data.